 As a multinational corporation, we are exposed to fluctuations in currency exchange rates that impact our business in many ways.
-Although in general, our subsidiaries' costs are in the same currency as their revenues, changes in the relative values of currencies occur from time to time and can adversely affect our operating results.
-For example, the strengthening of the U.S. dollar relative to the euro and other currencies at the end of 2014 adversely affected our operating results, and may continue to adversely affect our operating results in 2015.
-Our major foreign currency exposures involve the currencies in Europe, China, Brazil, and Canada.
-While some risks can be hedged using derivatives or other financial instruments, or may be insurable, such attempts to mitigate these risks may be costly and not always successful.
+We are exposed to both translation as well as transaction risk associated with transactions denominated in currencies that differ from our subsidiaries' functional currencies.
+Although in general our subsidiaries' costs are in the same currency as their revenues, changes in the relative values of currencies occur from time to time and can adversely affect our operating results.
+Some of the foreign currency translation risk is mitigated when foreign subsidiaries have revenue and expenses in the same foreign currency.
+Further, certain foreign subsidiaries may hold U.S. dollar assets or liabilities which, as the U.S. dollar strengthens versus the applicable functional currencies, will result in currency transaction gains on assets or losses on liabilities.
+While some foreign currency risks can be hedged using derivatives or other financial instruments, or may be insurable, such attempts to mitigate these risks may be costly and not always successful.